gibbonsja/Meanderings/nial/concise.md

 ## Control Expressions

-    if exp then esp-seq elseif exp then exp-seq else exp-seq end for var with exp do exp-seq end while exp do exp-seq end
+    if exp then exp-seq elseif exp then exp-seq else exp-seq end for var with exp do exp-seq end while exp do exp-seq end
     repeat exp-seq until exp end
-    case exp from const: exp-seq end ... else exp-seq end
+    case exp from v: exp-seq end ... else exp-seq end

 Please note that Nial also has *endif*, *endwhile*, *endfor*, *endrepeat* and *endcase* if you prefer that syntax.